Related Media: The Importance of Physical Activity for Weight Management

-There are numerous benefites to walking.
+There are numerous benefits to walking.
 Here are a few of them:

 Although walking is safe and dependable, do not start any sort of exercise regimen without first consulting your doctor.
 Once you have received a clean bill of health, keep these points in mind.

-Keep in mind, especially if you are just starting to walk, that you have to come back from where you have walked.
+Keep in mind, especially if you are just starting to walk, that you have to come back to your starting point.
 Make sure you can cover the entire distance comfortably, and not just the first part of it.

 It not only makes the time go faster, but the companionship makes it easier to go walking on the days when the last thing you feel like doing is exercising.